h01ger/piuparts/README.txt

 ----------------------------------
 'piuparts-report' is run from '~piupartsm/crontab'

 Cronjobs to aid problem spotting
 --------------------------------
+Reside in '~piupartsm/bin/' and are run by '~piupartsm/crontab'.

-'~piupartsm/bin/detect_network_issues' is run daily from cron and should detect failed piuparts runs due to network issues on the host.
+- 'detect_network_issues' should detect failed piuparts runs due to network issues on the host.
+- 'detect_stale_mounts' should detect stale mountpoints (usually of /proc) from failed piuparts runs.

 More checks should be added as we become aware of them.